Mitch Stevens, Southwest Discoveries

 - A canyon ranger recommended to me a wire-mesh bag called the Outsack™.
 It’s light, rolls up, will protect food, I gather, from anything up to bears.
 They come in three sizes.
 Ranger said they’re getting popular in the southwest.
-(You can order them from the Grand Canyon Association or purchase them from the General Store on the South Rim.)

 - Keep in mind that for a GC reservation, any number from 1 to 6 is classified as a “small group.”
 If you’re not sure how many are going or are concerned about dropouts, reserve for one or two people.
 You can always add more up to six at will, by simply paying their fee anytime up to the last minute.
 If I’d known that, I would have been $100 richer a couple of years ago, when two people couldn’t go.